 The cost is $50/month for your main office and $25/month for each additional office.

 How to Monitor and Manage Your Online Reputation Using DSS

-Once you have your license, you access the Reputation Management tool at http://reputation.fosterwebmarketing.com/overview.
+Once you have your DSS Digital Marketing Suite, you access the Reputation Management tool at http://reputation.fosterwebmarketing.com/overview.
 After you log in, the Overview page displays.
 This page defaults to the Overview tab and gives you a reputation snapshot report at a glance.
 Other tabs available from this page include Listings, Reviews, Mentions, Social, Competition, and Reports—all to the right of the Overview tab.
 The following example displays the Overview tab homepage for the Reputation Management tool: